-Banks are melting down.
-Here’s where WA keeps its money
+Where WA keeps its money: Most is tied up in a handful of huge banks

-Since the failure of several high-profile banks, the Biden administration and banking regulators have been working overtime to restore confidence in the banking system.
+The Biden administration and banking regulators have been working overtime to restore confidence in the banking system.

 While Washington is home to 75 banks and 77 credit unions, most of the state’s money is tied up in a handful of huge institutions.
 Even the biggest state-headquartered banks hold less than 5% of an in-state market dominated by global giants like Bank of America and JP Morgan Chase.